 With my prior experience in research and as a licensed professional engineer with an international engineering consulting firm, I understand the creative and problem solving processes in the development of intellectual property.
 I counsel clients on implementing effective intellectual property strategies that include value-enhancing solutions that align with their business objectives.
 This includes counseling clients on patents, trademarks, IP portfolio development, and competitive intelligence, as well as opinion and enforcement matters.

-I execute effective strategies for procuring U.S. and foreign patents in software, mechanical, electromechanical, and materials science technologies.
-I further work with clients on opinions, as well as post-issuance matters including enforcement, inter partes review, and other post-grant proceedings.
-My representative experience includes a variety of technologies such as wearable devices, digital healthcare solutions, software-based systems, microfluidic systems, medical devices, optical systems, imaging systems, propulsion systems, battery systems, consumer goods, composite materials, and infrastructure systems.
+My patent counseling experience includes developing and executing effective strategies for global patent portfolios in mechanical, electronics, software, and materials science technologies.
+I further advise clients on opinion and post-issuance matters, including enforcement, inter partes review, and other post-grant proceedings.
+Technologies I have provided counsel on include wearable devices, digital health care solutions, medical devices, micro-fluidic systems, computer hardware, networking systems, software-based systems, optical systems, imaging systems, propulsion systems, battery systems, consumer goods, composite materials, packaging systems, and infrastructure systems.